 The Equality Act 2010 brings together legislation and sets out rights which should protect all UK citizens, including disabled people, from discrimination and being treated unfairly in comparison with others.
-These rights cover most areas including: employment, education, and dealing with the police.
+These rights cover most areas of life including: employment, education, dealing with the police, and the buying, selling or giving away services or goods to the public or a section of the public.
 Comprehensive Guidance is available from the Equality and Human Rights Commission.
 The Act, together with the United Nations’ Convention on the Rights of Persons with Disabilities, help to enforce, protect and promote the rights of disabled people

 A disabled person is defined in the Act as person who has a physical or mental impairment and this has a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities.